Some posts contain compensated links. Please read this disclaimer for more info.

-A landlocked country, Macedonia, is a rather mountainous place.
+A landlocked country, Macedonia, is a relatively mountainous place.
 Its landscapes are rugged and wild, characterized by mountain ranges, valleys, and large lakes.
 As you can imagine, its cities and cultural attractions are old—if not ancient.
 Any Macedonia itinerary should contain at the very least Lake Ohrid, Matka Canyon, Mavrovo National Park, and Skopje.

 Currency Information